BBhargaviRao/Titanic_EDA/README.md

-# The Next Potential Data-Driven Insight: Titanic Dataset Analysis
+# Titanic Insights: How Data Reveals Who Made It and Who Didn't

 **(Estimated Reading Time: 7 minutes)**
 **Author: [Your Name]**